Beechupally

 Temple Complex today

-The temple is situated on the banks of Krishna River which is dhakshana vahini.
+The temple is situated on the banks of the Krishna River and is dhakshana vahini.
 A massive tall arch welcomes one to the Lord Beechupally Rayadu.
-The temple is south facing.
+The temple is south-facing.

-Sri Beechupally Anjaneya Temple, Beechupally, Itikyal Mandal, Mahbubnagar District, Telangana There is a dwaja stamba made of stone which is older and there is also newly erected wooden dwaja stamba covered with brass.
-As one enters the main temple on the left there is a platform in which a lingam ‘Maheshwara’ is present and by His side Parvati Ma is also present.
+There is an older dwaja stamba made of stone and a newly erected wooden dwaja stamba covered with brass.
+As one enters the main temple on the left there is a platform in which a lingam ‘Maheshwara’ is present and by His side, Parvati Ma is also present.
 Rama Lakshman Sita Hanuman vigraha made of marble stone is also present nearby.
-Near this there is a foot print of Sri Hanuman.
+Near this, there is a footprint of Sri Hanuman.
 Then one enters an open space and then a mukha mandapam in two parts.

 Beechupally rayudu

-In the main garbhagraha which is facing south Sri Beechupally rayudu, the presiding deity is seen walking eastwards.
-The mighty looking Sri Anjaneya is seen with Sri Rama parivara in the background.
-The monolith artha shila deity of eight feet tall is mesmerising and stunning to look at especially when arti is performed.
+In the main garbhagraha facing south Sri Beechupally Rayudu, the presiding deity looks as if walking eastwards.
+The mighty-looking Sri Anjaneya is seen with Sri Rama parivara in the background.
+The monolith Ardha Shila deity is eight feet tall, mesmerising, and stunning especially when arti is performed.

-Sri Beechupally Rayudu, Beechupally, Itikyal Mandal, Mahbubnagar District, Telangana Both His lotus feet are adorning with kolusu, thanda.
-He is wearing koupeenam and the long tail is seen raised above His head with a small bell in end.
-His left hand is resting on the hip and at the same time holding ‘gadhaautham’.
-His right hand is showing ‘Abaya’ mudra, giving protection to His devotees.
-He is wearing ornaments around His neck which is resting in His broad boosom.
-His ears are seen wearing ‘kuntalam’.
-His eyes are glowing with compassion bestowing blessings to the devotees.
+Both His lotus feet are adorned with kolusu and thandai.
+He is wearing a koupeenam and the long tail is raised above the head with a small bell at the end.
+His left hand is resting on the hip and also holding ‘gadhaautham’.
+His right hand shows ‘Abaya’ mudra, protecting His devotees.
+He is wearing ornaments around his neck resting on His broad bosom.
+His ears are seen wearing ‘kundal’.
+His eyes are glowing with compassion, and bestows benedictions on the devotees.

 There is a ‘uthsava vigraham’ of Lord Anjaneya Swamy in the garbagraham.